 To date, Beleave's proposed activities and resources have been primarily focused on the Facility in Flamborough, Ontario.
 Beleave expects to continue the focus on the Facility for the foreseeable future.
-Adverse changes or developments affecting the existing Facility could have a material and adverse effect on Beleave's ability, if and when it acquires a License from Health Canada, to produce medical cannabis, its business, financial condition and prospects.
+Adverse changes or developments affecting the existing Facility could have a material and adverse effect on Beleave's ability to produce medical cannabis, its business, financial condition and prospects.